jeron-diovis/kefir-store/docs/Form.md

 Describes how to write validation result to `errors` object.

-Setter will be created from string by the same logic as Reducer (see [details about Stream](/docs/Stream.md#some-details)).
+Setter will be created from string by the same logic as [Reducer](/docs/Stream.md#reducer).

 #### `set`: Function (state, patch) -> new_state